fangwei123456/spikingjelly/CONTRIBUTING.md

 New code should be readable, **well-documented**, and maintainable.
 Public APIs should include clear docstrings.
 Please follow the docstring style of other modules in SpikingJelly.

+In SpikingJelly's own code, `StepModule` is normally an atomic step-mode leaf: networks, blocks, and attention compositions remain plain `nn.Module` objects.
+Explicit step-mode containers and modules that own temporal state and dispatch are exceptions.
+This rule does not restrict user-defined modules.

 Before committing, run `uv format --preview-features format` at the project root.
 When changing production diagnostics, also run
 `uv run python tools/check_logging_policy.py`.